Universality in one-dimensional hierarchical coalescence processes: Introduction

-Our main result, stated in Theorem \ref{teo2}, solves completely this {\sl enigma}.
-In fact, without making any mean field hypothesis, we: \begin{enumerate}[(a)] \item \emph{prove the existence of a well defined limiting behavior which is independent of the various merging rates}; \item \emph{classify the limiting distribution according to the initial one (\ie the distribution at the beginning of the first epoch)}. \end{enumerate} Slightly more precisely the main content of our contribution can be formulated as follows.
-Let $\xi$ denotes the random set of the separation points between the domains (domain walls in physical jargon).
-Then, under very general assumptions on the merging rates and on the active ranges but always assuming $d_{\rm max}^{(n)}=d_{\rm min}^{(n+1)}$ for each $n$ : \begin{enumerate}[(i)] \item if at the beginning of the first epoch $\xi$ is described by a renewal point process (as implicitly done in the physical papers), then the same property holds for all times and all epochs; \item if $Z^{(n)}$ denotes the domain length at the beginning of the $n^{th}$-epoch rescaled by a factor $1/d_{\rm min}^{(n)}$ and if $g^{(n)}(\cdot)$ denotes its Laplace transform, then $g^{(n)}\to g_{c_0}^{(\infty)}$ where
+Our main result, stated in Theorem \ref{teo2}, solves completely this \textit{enigma}.
+In fact, without making any mean field hypothesis, we: \begin{longlist}[(a)] \item[(a)]{prove the existence of a well-defined limiting behavior which is independent of the various merging rates}; \item[(b)]{classify the limiting distribution according to the initial one (i.e., the distribution at the beginning of the first epoch)}. \end{longlist} Slightly more precisely the main content of our contribution can be formulated as follows.
+Let $\xi$ denote the random set of the separation points between the domains (domain walls in physics jargon).
+Then, under very general assumptions on the merging rates and on the active ranges but always assuming $d_{\max}^{(n)}=d_{\min}^{(n+1)}$ for each $n$: \begin{longlist} \item if at the beginning of the first epoch $\xi$ is described by a renewal point process (as implicitly done in the physics papers), then the same property holds for all times and all epochs; \item if $Z^{(n)}$ denotes the domain length at the beginning of the $n$th epoch rescaled by a factor $1/d_{\min}^{(n)}$, and if $g^{(n)}(\cdot)$ denotes its Laplace transform, then $g^{(n)}\to g_{c_0}^{(\infty)}$ where

-provided that $\lim_{s\downarrow 0} -s\,\frac{d}{ds}g^{(1)}(s)/(1-g^{(1)}(s))=c_0$ (necessarily $c_0\in [0,1]$).
-Moreover the above limit exists with $c_0 =1$ when starting with a stationary renewal point process (which has therefore a finite mean).
-If instead the initial law is in the domain of attraction of an $\a$-stable law with $\a\in (0,1)$ then the limit exists with $c_0=\a$. \end{enumerate} The above results, which can be generalized to exchangeable point processes, explain clearly why apparently very different physical systems (\ie with different merging rates and/or active ranges) show the same asymptotic behavior.
+provided that $\lim_{s\downarrow0} -s \,\frac{d}{ds}\,g^{(1)}(s)/(1-g^{(1)}(s))=c_0$ (necessarily $c_0\in[0,1]$).
+Moreover, the above limit exists with $c_0 =1$ when starting with a stationary renewal point process (which has therefore a finite mean).
+If instead the initial law is in the domain of attraction of an ${\alpha}$-stable law with ${\alpha}\in(0,1)$, then the limit exists with $c_0={\alpha}$. \end{longlist} The above results, which can be generalized to exchangeable point processes, explain clearly why apparently very different physical systems (i.e., with different merging rates and/or active ranges) show the same asymptotic behavior.